-As shown in Fig. 69, the insert includes front and rear leveling screws to set the height of the insert.
-In addition, positioning screws at the front and right side of the insert prevent it from rattling in the table opening.
-Finally, a lock-down screw at the front of the insert prevents the insert from rising up unexpectedly.
-The lock-down screw fits inside an adjustable threaded bushing that prevents the lock-down screw from pulling the front of the insert too low.
+As shown in Fig. 75, the insert includes front and rear leveling screws to set the height of the insert.
+In addition, positioning screws at the rear and right side of the insert prevent it from rattling in the table opening.
+Finally, a lock-down lever at the front of the insert prevents the insert from rising up unexpectedly.